Autodesk Revit | Get Prices & Buy Official Revit Software

 See what’s in the product development pipeline with a live look at the Revit public roadmap.

-Autodesk provides download and installation instructions for individuals and administrators.
+Autodesk provides download and install instructions for individuals and administrators.
 Your available downloads appear in Autodesk Account.
-Find your product, select a version, platform, language and download method.
+Find your product, select a version, platform, language, and download method.
 For more information, visit Autodesk Knowledge Network.

-Autodesk Revit is used to design, document, visualise and deliver architecture, engineering and construction projects.
+Autodesk Revit is used to design, document, visualize, and deliver architecture, engineering, and construction projects.

-Your Revit subscription gives you access to install and use the 3 previous versions.
+Your Revit subscription gives you access to install and use the three previous versions.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers.

-With a subscription to Revit software, you can install it on up to 3 computers or other devices.
+With a subscription to Revit software, you can install it on up to three computers or other devices.
 However, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software Licence Agreement (US Site) for more information.
+Please refer to the Software License Agreement (US Site) for more information.

 A great place to start is the Revit Quick Start Guide (US Site).
-Learn the basics of Autodesk Revit through approachable online instructions, as well as models for architecture, structures and MEP.
+Learn the basics of Autodesk Revit through approachable online instructions, and model for architecture, structures, and MEP.
 Sample content is available on the Home screen once Autodesk Revit is open.

 A guide to keyboard shortcuts is also available.
 Shortcuts are recommended as you learn your way around the software.